 We understand the concept of COP 10 (tenth meeting of the Conference of the Parties to the Convention on Biological Diversity) and participate in activities to preserve biodiversity by promoting the structuring of an ecosystem network through public and private sector cooperation, and fostering next-generation individuals capable of working to preserve the earth's environment.
 We have been working on forestation and volunteer employee activities, and will continue with projects to protect the ecosystem.

-Measures to promote coexistence with nature
+Measures to promote harmony with nature

-Participation in All-Toyota Green Wave Project activities
+Participation in “All-Toyota Green Wave Project” activities

-Aichi Steel is participating in the All-Toyota Green Wave Project activities being implemented by the Toyota Group and other affiliated companies as part of efforts to coexist with nature.
+Aichi Steel is participating in the “All-Toyota Green Wave Project” activities being implemented by the Toyota Group and other affiliated companies as part of efforts to coexist with nature.
 This project includes a range of activities to “connect communities toward harmony with nature.”
-We are undertaking activities that contributing to increased restoration of ecosystems by connecting people with other people and activities and linking habitats.
+We are undertaking activities that contribute to restoration of ecosystems by connecting people with other people and activities and linking habitats.

 Forestation to create a forest for beetles

-- Otaki Village, Nagano Prefecture
+- Employees who participated in activities in Otaki Village, Nagano Prefecture